zmoshansky/iris/README.md

 ```

 #### Description ####
 Iris checks calls against an allowlist before proceeding to dispatch them.
 It takes a list containing the [Module, Function, Args], aka MFA, as specified in the docs and shown in tests.
 Iris will only convert strings to existing atoms in an effort to prevent unlimited atoms from being created.
-Furthermore, Iris traps all exceptions and returns {:error, "Invalid Call"}, allowing for the transport layer to communicate a failure to the requester (This can be disabled by `debug: true`, see #Config).
+Furthermore, Iris traps all exceptions and returns {:error, Iris.Errors.*, mfa_or_raw_params}, allowing for the transport layer to communicate a failure to the requester.
+This can be disabled by `debug: true`(see #Config).
+Note: Iris needs to be re-compiled after changing `:debug`, this is due to it being optimized out at compile time.

 Iris can optionally add an `assigns` parameter which will be passed as the first argument to the function being requested.
 This is particularly useful to add local data to the RPC call, ex.) session information for a user.
 See `process_call/3`.
 Remember, if using `process_call/3`, that the assigns counts as an argument when specifying the arity in config.